hismailbulut/Neoray/README.md

 NeoraySet KeyZoomOut    <C-kMinus>
 ```

-NOTE: The old `neoray_*` options are deprecated and will be removed soon.

 ### Font
 Neoray respects your `guifont` option, finds the font and loads it.
 If it can't
 find your font, try with different names and also with file name.
 Giving full